 For more information regarding club commissions, please see the Helpful Auburn Alumni Association Membership Documents on the Clubs Portal.

 There are 3 easy ways for people to join as contributing members:

-- Online at alumni.auburn.edu/join and select your local club
+• Online at www.alumni.auburn.edu/join-or-renew and select your local Auburn Club.

 Auburn Alumni Association,

 • Phone call to the membership department at (334) 844-2960 and mention your club name.